EBIvariation/eva-accession/eva-accession-clustering-automation/README.md

 ## Cluster multiple assemblies
 The clustering automation script have the following parameters:
 * **source\*:** The possible sources are Mongo or VCF
 * **asm-vcf-prj-list:** Is a list of one or many assembly#vcf#project combinations.
-This is required is the source is VCF
+This is required if the source is VCF
 * **assembly-list:** Is a list of assemblies to process.
 This is required if the source is Mongo
 * **private-config-file\*:** Private configuration file with sensitive information like internal paths or tokens
 * **private-config-xml-file\*:** Maven settings.xml file with the profiles that hold database connection data